ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-06-21-the-power-of-patience-and-persistence-how-to-thrive-in-the-everevolving-tech-landscape.md

 Over the last few years working with Xamarin Traditional, I've learned a lot about iOS, but now I have some specific necessities to feel comfortable to be an iOS Engineer in the future.
 For example:

+- Master memory management
+- Master parallelism and concurrency
 - Master closures in Swift
 - Master View Code
-- Master SwiftUI
-- Master memory management
-- Master parallelism and concurrency
+- Learn how to build the same things in SwiftUI that I know how to build with UIKit.

 #### 2. Where and how can I get this new knowledge?